ThePiHut/pir-camera-case/README.md

 The PIR Camera Case ([Pi 4](https://thepihut.com) / [Pi 3](https://thepihut.com)) is a case designed to hold your Raspberry Pi, an [Official Raspberry Pi Camera Module](https://thepihut.com/products/raspberry-pi-camera-module) and the included PIR sensor.

 When used together, you have a great foundation for an indoors Raspberry Pi motion-sensing camera project.
+We recommened using this case with [MotionEyeOS](https://github.com/ccrisan/motioneyeos/wiki) for a superb Raspberry Pi IP surveillance system!

 ![PIR Camera Case](/images/PIR-Camera-Case-2.jpg)